stygian-phrygian/hypatia/README.md

 # Hypatia

 ### What Is This?
-- A sampler
+- A sampler engine
-- Written in csound
+- Written in CSound
 - 1 file

 ## What Does It Do?